MicrosoftDocs/learn/learn-pr/azure/introduction-to-microsoft-defender-iot/includes/4-when-to-use-microsoft-defender-for-iot.md

-Now that you know what Defender for IoT is, let's discuss the scenarios best suited for Azure Virtual Desktop.
+Now that you know what Defender for IoT is, let's discuss the scenarios best suited for this service.

 ## When to choose Defender for IoT